 Choosing the right criminal defence lawyer is vitally important when facing a fraud charge.
+Brian Weingarten is a Toronto criminal lawyer who has experience defending complex immigration, as well as real estate and financial fraud charges.
 A fraud charge carries a very strong social stigma.
 If you are found guilty, evidence from the criminal case might also be used to support a civil claim for the recovery of money or property.
 As a result of recent amendments to the Criminal Code, judges now have the authority to make prohibition orders when sentencing an individual found guilty of fraud.
 These prohibition orders may affect your ability to find future employment.

 What are the Different Types of Fraud?